goff-studio/pixplore/readme.md

  4. `react-native-auto-height-image` to calculate the height of images based on their width without adding any extra utils

-## Whats covered
+## What's covered

  - App should run on both Android and iOS
  - Search on Pixabay and see the preview of images
  - Infinity scroll
- - Saving state of results screen
+ - Keep state of results screen while going to details
+ - Start a new search by clicking on Tags
  - Rotation supports.
 Fully support Portrait and on Landscape,... meh!
  - With ability to filter results based on users